poridhiEng/poridhi-labs/Poridhi Labs/CN Fundamentals/Lab 06/README.md

 # Understanding ARP: A Hands-on Tutorial with Network Namespaces

-This tutorial will help you understand the Address Resolution Protocol (ARP) through practical experimentation using Linux network namespaces.
+This lab will help you understand the Address Resolution Protocol (ARP) through practical experimentation using Linux network namespaces.
 By the end, you'll have hands-on experience with how ARP operates in real networks.

----

 ## Prerequisites